Pick of the best cruises for 2025

 Family cruises

-• Carnival is one of the most family-friendly cruise lines.
-Kids will appreciate the 24-hour pizza restaurant and on-tap ice cream, while mums, dads and grandparents should love the shows.
+• NASA-inspired activities, an IMAX theatre and Seuss at Sea make Carnival a family favourite.
+Kids will appreciate the on-tap ice cream, while mums, dads and grandparents should love the shows

-• P&O Cruises screens films throughout the day at a cinema (two of its ships have outdoor screens as well).
-There are kids’ clubs for ages six months to 17 and a complimentary night nursery.
+• P&O Cruisesscreens films throughout the day, and offers circus skills and dance and drama workshops in school holidays.
+There are kids’ clubs for ages six months to 17 and a complimentary night nursery

 No-fly cruises